JoshuaHess12/miaaim/docs/source/installation.rst

 Installation
 ============

-MIAAIM uses nextflow, which requires `Java 8 or later
+MIAAIM is implemented in nextflow, which requires `Java 8 or later
 <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_.
+To install MIAAIM on your machine, follow the steps below for your operating system:

 Linux / OS X
 ^^^^^^^^^^^^